Mateusz-Ramotowski-Poland/Hangman-Game-Vanilia-JS/README.md

 ## General Information
 This project is a browser game.
 In order to win the game, you have to click on the buttons with letters/space that you think are in the guessing password.
 I created it to practice my programming skills.
-In this project, I focused on learning JS.
+In this project, I focused on learning JS and chrome developer tools.
 That's why I only have one version - for computer screens.
 I didn't pay much attention to CSS and the layout of a webpage.
 ## Technologies Used
 Project is created with:
 * HTML5